mnbpdx/off-and-on-again/README.md

 This codebase contains everything to make this work, other than wiring the switch and configuring the script. <br />
 **Important note: I haven't actually used this with a physical switch yet, as we're waiting on parts.
-There's a test program in switch-client that I've used to test the system.
+There's a test script (Flipper.py) in switch-client that I've used to test the system.
 You'll need to fiddle with my script implementation till it works for you.
-Shouldnt be too tough.**
+Shouldn't be too tough.**

 ## Understanding the Directory:
-**switch-client:** Python script/client to monitor sensor/hardware running on a Raspberry Pi
+**switch-client:** Python script/client to monitor sensor/hardware (just a switch rn) running on a Raspberry Pi

 **server:** RESTful API on a Node.js server, data hosted via MongoDB

-**android-client:** Android client to display sensor data.
+**android-client:** Android client to display sensor (switch) data.

 ## How to Use